gbdev/pandocs/content/The_Cartridge_Header.md

 ### 014E-014F - Global Checksum

-Contains a 16 bit checksum (upper byte first) across the whole cartridge ROM.
+Contains a 16 bit checksum (least significant byte first) across the whole cartridge ROM.
 Produced by adding all bytes of the cartridge (except for the two checksum bytes).
 The Game Boy doesn't verify this checksum.